Bushmaster BA50 Black Bolt Action Rifle - 50 BMG

 The idea of shooting a BMG 50 round with an AR-15 type of system traces its roots back as far as 2003 -- over 15 years ago.
 At that time, Georgia-based company Cobb Manufacturing began to unveil its latest rifle, which they dubbed the Model 50A1.
 This weapon was using an AR-15 type gas to shoot a 50 BMG round.
 As they continued to develop the model, the weapon eventually became a bolt-action rifle that heavily featured AR-style elements.
 By that time, it was known as the Cobb FA50(T).

-In the later part of that same year -- August 2007 -- Bushmaster purchased Cobb outright.
-They moved the company’s production plant from Georgia to Maine, perhaps to the chagrin of Georgian firearms enthusiasts.
+In the later part of that same year -- August 2007 -- Bushmaster purchased Cobb outright, and moved the company’s production plant from Georgia to Maine.
 Two years after moving, Bushmaster welcomed an upgraded version of the firearm into their catalog.
 This gun, the BA50, was available in both a rifle and a carbine version.

 In its rough-and-ready rifle structure, the Bushmaster BA50 has an overall length of 58 inches.
-Meanwhile, the carbine boasted a very compact 50-inch overall length.
-And weighing in at only 27 pounds, the carbine made for an excellent squirrel gun.
+By comparison, the carbine boasted a very compact 50-inch overall length and weighed in at only 27 pounds, making for an excellent squirrel gun.

 Taking notes from the AR-15, the BA-50 is built with an upper and lower receiver.
 This opens on a forward pivot pin and uses the ever-popular AR-style safety, featuring a manual thumb lever on the left side.
 The receiver also includes a modified bolt carrier group.
 All of this creates a simple and straightforward takedown that allows the gun to be easily carried as two individual components.